Retinal Detachments

 Seeking Care for Retinal Detachments

-Our retinal specialists are also experts in treating other common conditions, such as vitreomacular traction, which occurs when the vitreous gel in your eye becomes “stuck” to -- and, over time, pulls on -- your retina, leading to a macular hole.
+Our retinal specialists are also experts in treating other common conditions, such as vitreomacular traction, which occurs when the vitreous gel in your eye pulls on your retina, leading to a macular traction or hole.
 The resulting retinal swelling or break and decreased vision require advanced care from our subspecialists, who have additional training in retinal diseases.

 Our Locations